coursemaster44/Section-6/README.md

 **Step 5.Check for the resources created**
 - Ec2>Launch Configuration>awseb-xxxx created

 - Ec2>Auto Scaling groups>select auto scaling group>edit
   - See Load balancer is created

 - Ec2>Target groups>awseb-xxx>Targets
-  -Port is showing 80 in Registered targets
+  - Port is showing 80 in Registered targets

 **Step 5.Copy this Instance public ip and paste it in browser**
 - Not coming up